h-ohsaki/ansiterm/README.md

 # ansiterm Package

-ansiterm - a simple library to generate ANSI escape sequences
+ansiterm - change color and style (bold, reverse) of text on display

 # DESCRIPTION

-This manual page documents **ansiterm** module, a Python module providing functions for generating ANSI escape sequences.
+This manual page documents **ansiterm** module, a Python module providing functions for generating ANSI escape sequences to change the color and the style (i.e., bold and reverse) of text displayed on the screen.

-A majority of terminal emulators support ANSI escape sequences.  **ansiterm** module provides a very limited set of functions for changing the color and the style of the characeters displayed on the screen.
+A majority of terminal emulators support ANSI escape sequences.  **ansiterm** module provides handy functions for changing the color and the style.

 Please refer to https://en.wikipedia.org/wiki/ANSI_escape_code for the introduction of ANSI escape sequences.